Royals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Shane McClanahan will start for the Tampa Bay Rays on Thursday at Tropicana Field against Bobby Witt Jr. and the Kansas City Royals.
-First pitch is at 6:40 PM ET for the first game of a four-game series.
+Randy Arozarena and the Tampa Bay Rays will take on Bobby Witt Jr. and the Kansas City Royals at Tropicana Field on Friday at 6:40 PM ET, in the second game of a four-game series.

-The Rays are the favorite in this one, at -400, while the underdog Royals have +300 odds to win.
-The matchup's over/under is set at 7.5 runs.
+Bookmakers list the Rays as -275 favorites on the moneyline, while giving the underdog Royals +220 moneyline odds to win.
+The total for the contest has been set at 8 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.